TeachBooks/mirror_computational_modelling/book/Chapter1/chapter1-2_Weak_form_of_the_problem.md

-# Weak form of the Problem
+# Weak form of the problem

 In the FE method, before the problem is discretized, the governing equation is rewritten in the so-called **weak form**.
 In some cases, the weak form can be given a physical intepretation.
 In solid mechanics, for instance, one can interpret the weak form as an expression for a minimization problem of an energy potential.
 The weak form is then also referred to as *variational form* in the sense that in the minimization problem a solution is found for which variations in the potential are equal to zero.
 Here, however, we follow a formal route that arrives at the weak form by recasting the strong form as an integral equation without physical considerations.